BadGenius22/AlertBot/README.md

 ## Overview

-This bot continuously monitors Silo Vault contracts on Arbitrum, detecting when sufficient liquidity becomes available for withdrawal.
-It uses real-time event listening combined with periodic polling to ensure reliable detection and sends instant Telegram alerts when thresholds are met.
+This bot continuously monitors Silo Vault and Market contracts on Arbitrum, detecting USDC transfers in real-time.
+It sends instant Telegram alerts when transfers are detected, with priority given to market contract transfers.
+It also includes periodic polling as a backup mechanism.

 ## Features

 - 🔔 **Real-time Event Detection** - Listens to USDC Transfer events for instant detection
+- 🎯 **Priority Monitoring** - Monitors market contract first, then vault contract
+- 📱 **Instant Alerts** - Sends Telegram alerts immediately when transfers are detected (shows amount, sender, recipient)
+- 🔁 **Spam Reminders** - Sends up to 5 reminder alerts at configurable intervals (default: 10 seconds)
-- ⏱️ **Periodic Polling** - Backup checks every 5 minutes (configurable)
+- ⏱️ **Periodic Polling** - Backup checks every 5 minutes (configurable) for liquidity thresholds
-- 📱 **Telegram Alerts** - Sends formatted alerts to Telegram when liquidity threshold is met
-- 🎯 **Dual Detection Methods**:
-  - Primary: Checks `maxWithdraw(depositor)` for owner-aware withdrawal amounts
-  - Fallback: Checks raw USDC balance in vault
 - 🔄 **Auto-restart** - Designed for 24/7 operation with Railway or other cloud platforms
 - ⚙️ **Configurable** - All parameters via environment variables